vishwasoft26/html5canvas_spring/HELP.md

 * The original package name 'com.jira.jira-canvas' is invalid and this project uses 'com.jira.jiracanvas' instead.
 * This is a snapshot development version
-* you can run this project as
+* you can run this project either from IDE or
+** to build self contained:   mvn clean install to build jira-canvas-0.0.1-SNAPSHOT.jar ** Launch application: java -jar jira-canvas-0.0.1-SNAPSHOT.jar

 # Getting Started